-Left sided David Plews Coates was born in Washington to a father who was a grocer and a member of the District Council.
+Left sided striker David Plews Coates was born in Washington to a father who was a grocer and a member of the District Council.
 He worked as a clerk at the National Coal Board offices in Washington and played football for Fatfield Juniors before being scouted by ex-City manager Jack Hill.
 He signed for the Tigers in October 1952 and contributed to the juniors side that won the Northern Itermediate League and Cup double in 1952/53 season.
-In May 1953 Coates was called up to perform his National Service and wasn’t able to return to Hull City until July 1955.
+In May 1953 Coates was called up to perform his National Service and was unavailable to Hull City until July 1955.
 When he returned to Boothferry Park he spent a season in the reserves before being handed his League debut by manager Bob Brocklebank in September 1956.
 After three starts he returned to the reserves and waited over a year for his next first team opportunity in November 1957.
 In February 1958 Coates was selected in his favoured inside left position for the first time and he rewarded Brocklebank with his first goal in a 1-1 draw at Bury.

 The Tigers narrowly missed out on promotion in 1957/58 season so hopes were high at the start of the 1958/59 season.
 After garnering only one point from the first three League games manager Brocklebank rang the changes and bought Coates into the team in the inside left position.
 Finally able to grasp an extended first team opportunity, David missed only two of the 44 reamining fixtures that season as City won promotion to the Second Division and Coates helped himself to nine goals, including goals in each of three consecutive wins in October.
 Elevated to the second tier, the Tigers immediately struggled at the start of 1959/60 season, losing five of the opening six league fixtures – one of which was a 3-5 defeat at Liverpool in which Coates scored twice.
 In mid-September Coates’ goal halted the run of defeats as Bristol City were defeated 1-0, but within three weeks City had purchased a new and experienced forward line in the shape of Jackie Sewell, Roy Shiner and Ralph Gubbins, and Coates was once again banished to the reserves.